junchengjiang1118/junchengjiang1118.github.io/_pages/cv.md

 Work  experience
 ======
 * Fall 2023-Now: Research Assistant:
-  * Zjongnan University of Economics and Law
+  * Zhongnan University of Economics and Law
   * Duties includes:
      * Assisting in collating literature and proofreading working paper.
      * Writing and organizing a part of the policy reports in a project.